5 key takeaways. Lessons Learned from Delivering a Hybrid Workshop.

 It’s important to plan what technology you will use before the session, especially if you are running your workshop on a client site and are unfamiliar with their technology.

-I recommend first thinking about what experience you want to create for the virtual participants.
+We recommend first thinking about what experience you want to create for the virtual participants.
 Will they see the face-to-face participants or just the facilitator?
 Will they have to view a PowerPoint presentation?
 You need to have a good idea of what the optimal experience from the virtual participant side needs to be.

 Come prepared!